 Marriage and Family Counseling to Therapy

-When certain problems develop within relationships and families, it’s normal to consider going to marriage or family counseling.
+When certain problems develop within relationships and families, some people consider going to marriage or family counseling.
 Licensed marriage and family therapists are specifically trained, understand relationship dynamics, and know how to help couples and families overcome challenges they face.
 Officially called Marriage and Family Therapy (MFT), therapists in this career diagnose and treat both mental health and emotional disorders within the context of marriages, relationships, and family systems.
 Marriage and family therapists provide brief and solution-focused therapy to help resolve issues with depression, marital problems, anxiety, psychological concerns, or child-parent problems.

 Marriage and Family Therapeutic Approaches